Back to the home page

 The extra separator is now on the far right, quite invisible.
 Move it by right-click mouse - Move.

-A normal mouse-click (left button) on the weather report, produces a nice weather forecast for the coming five days.
+A normal mouse-click (left button) on the weather report, produces a nice weather forecast for the next four days.
 See the screenshot below (click on the image to enlarge it):

 Menu button - Accessories - Terminal Emulator

 With that command, you restart the window manager, and that fixes it.